-Blyth Town Council launched a Good Citizens Award Scheme in 2018/19 to seek nominees who had gone the extra mile to help others in their community.
-Nominations were invited for three categories:
+Blyth Town Council launched a Good Citizen Award Scheme to seek nominees who had gone the extra mile to help others in their community.

 Individuals must reside in Blyth and businesses should be based in Blyth.

 We are looking for people who have selflessly helped others and who make a real difference to their community.
 This is a chance to make sure they get the recognition they deserve.
 The winners will be invited to receive their award at a Town Council meeting.

 Individual winners receive a certificate and gift voucher and businesses will receive a trophy and certificate.

-Nominations for the award will be considered on a quarterly basis by a panel of Councillors.
+(Nominations for the award are considered on a quarterly basis by a panel of Councillors)